Mabel K. Staupers

-Biography
+Early life and education

 Staupers was born February 27, 1890, in Barbados, West Indies.
 In 1903, at the age of thirteen, she emigrated to the United States, Harlem, New York, with her parents, Pauline and Thomas Doyle and received American citizenship in 1917.
-She attended Freedmen's Hospital School of Nursing in Washington, DC, where she graduated with honors.
+She began attending Freedmen's Hospital School of Nursing in Washington, DC, in 1914, where she graduated with honors in 1917.
 After graduation, like most graduate nurses, she worked as a private duty nurse.